-Analysis | The GOP says its voting bills are about restoring faith in elections.
-The actual restrictions tell a different tale.
+Analysis | What the GOP voting restrictions actually do vs. what proponents claim

 The latter claim might be even more suspect than the former.

 As Republicans across the country forge ahead with creating new voting restrictions, plenty of ink has been spilled about the problem with their expressed justifications.
-Despite there being no proved widespread voter fraud in 2020, they have regularly cited the widespread belief — mostly among Republicans — that there were problems with voting.
+Despite there being no proven widespread voter fraud in 2020, they have regularly cited the widespread belief — mostly among Republicans — that there were problems with voting.
 Often left out of the argument: This distrust was fomented by a GOP president via wild and baseless claims that his party did little to combat — and often lent credence to.
 If the perception is a problem, why not do more, you know, to combat that?
 Rather than pass bills to address a perception problem?

-But as bills now moving forward in Georgia and Iowa show, the GOP isn’t stopping at addressing the areas of perceived problems.
+But as bills moving forward in Georgia and Iowa show, the GOP isn’t stopping at addressing the perceived problems.
 In fact, it’s going quite a bit further — which suggests that this effort isn’t truly so “targeted” and that this isn’t totally about perceptions.

-The Iowa bill, for instance, restricts counties to having a single drop box for absentee ballots, makes it a felony for elections officials to violate the law, and limits who can return an absentee ballot for another person.
+The Iowa bill, for instance, restricts counties to having a single drop box for absentee ballots, makes it a felony for election officials to violate the law and limits who can return an absentee ballot for another person.
 If there were indeed established problems with mail-in ballots — which there aren’t on any substantial level — these provisions would at least address them.

 But the bill also does some other things:

-- It cuts the number of days when people can vote early from 29 to 20, and
+- It cuts the number of days when people can vote early from 29 to 20.

-- It moves up the deadline for counting absentee ballots, requiring that they be received by poll closing time Election Day, rather than that they merely be postmarked by then.
+- It moves up the deadline for counting absentee ballots, requiring that they be received by poll closing time on Election Day, rather than that they merely be postmarked by then.

 These changes, it bears emphasizing, don’t bring Iowa out of step with much of the country.
 Its early-voting period remains longer than in many states.
 Its poll closing time had been among the latest.
 And most states require that mail ballots be received by Election Day.
 But if your justification is to combat perceptions of fraud, it’s not clear how these address that.
 (Accepting postmarked absentee ballots later doesn’t change how valid they are; it merely extends the counting process.)